jordan336/battleship/README.txt

 ---------
 * Q-Learning agent
 * Improve this readme
-* Ship.takeDamage() should not assume damage of 1, it should be based on the torpedo
 * Move placeShips() logic out of Game
 * More unit testing
 * Agents should use State to get their list of torpedos, not Rules